-We must allow students that share the same passions the opportunity to spend time together pursuing them -- even when they don't share the same language.
+1. Passions and strengths: We must allow students that share the same passions the opportunity to spend time together pursuing them—even when they don't share the same language.
 By doing this, we immediately place them in their comfort zone.
 When they work within their strengths, students' confidence rises.
 Furthermore, as walls come down, students are more likely to welcome and collaborate with those that they may not have previously included or noticed.

 I can easily imagine two students who don’t share a common language playing Minecraft during indoor recess on a rainy day.
 Hands furiously moving, brains feverishly working, and a finished product that neither would have completed on his or her own could be the result of this silent alliance.
 And all of this would take place while sitting mere inches apart from one another.

-One reason why the two four-year-olds bonded so well was because they had no timer to worry about, no real boundaries, and the freedom to do pretty much whatever they wanted.
+2. Time, space, and freedom: One reason why the two 4-year-olds bonded so well was because they had no timer to worry about, no real boundaries, and the freedom to do pretty much whatever they wanted.
 When trying to connect students who don't speak a common language, we must give them these three things.
 Otherwise, they will feel constricted.
 We must remove any potential roadblocks to their social-emotional comfort.

 We must turn the timer off, back away, and just watch what happens.
 The chances are that students will find a way to connect, but only if we stop doing things the way that we've been doing them.
 This change may take time.
 It will take space.
 And no restrictions are needed.
 We simply have to trust that our students will know what to do.